What Is Glaucoma?

 Glaucoma is a category of disorders that can impact the eye's optic nerve, which controls carrying visual messages to the brain.
 When not treated early enough, glaucoma will often lead to permanent vision loss and/or total blindness.
 Typically, this condition happens because of elevated intraocular pressure from built-up fluid.

 Because glaucoma doesn't exhibit symptoms until it impacts your vision, we always recommend scheduling comprehensive eye exams at least every two years.
-At Bentz Eye Center in West Palm Beach, FL, our group has the most up-to-date diagnostic techniques, and we have extensive experience in glaucoma management and diagnosis.
+At Bentz Eye Center in West Palm Beach, FL, our group has the most up-to-date diagnostic techniques, and we have extensive experience in glaucoma diagnosis and management.
 If you are older than 40 years old, please call us to schedule your comprehensive eye exam and take a proactive approach to maintain your ocular health.

 Two significant factors often categorize the type of glaucoma you have.
 These include the condition of your trabecular meshwork and the degree of the angle between the iris and cornea.
 If the fluid retention occurs because of a problem within the trabecular meshwork, we call this open-angle glaucoma.
 For other patients, if the retention happens because the space between the cornea and iris has become too constricted or blocked, this is called narrow- or closed-angle glaucoma.
 However, patients can also experience secondary glaucoma because of an underlying condition.
-To determine if you have glaucoma, we perform several diagnostic tests, like:
+To determine if you have glaucoma, we perform several diagnostic tests and eye pressure checks, like:

 - Measuring the pressure inside the eye (tonometry)

 - Assessing the thickness of the cornea (pachymetry)